CharlieFaceButt/OSP2Project/Devices/README.md

 # OSP2Project - Memory

-This project is the OSP 2 student project of module Memory.
+This project is the OSP 2 student project of module Device.

 # Group name